mukil/dm4-sign-up/README.md

     Allows for the password reset functionality to take place also via an Email based confirmation workflow
 *   Optionally: Send notifications to system administrator after a new user account was sucessfully created
 *   Optionally: If `new_accounts_are_enabled=true`, an account activation notice is sent
-*   Optionally: If the email based confirmation workflow is used a "Passwort reset" workflow is available
+*   Optionally: If the email based confirmation workflow is used a **DEFUNCT** "Passwort reset" workflow is available

 **Note:** If `Email Confirmation Required` is set to _true_ the confirmation tokens the system sends out are **not persisted** and get lost after a bundle/system restart.
 Once a token was send out the link containing it is valid for sixty minutes.